-To verify if the macro has been deployed correctly, click Show History, and the message “Successfully registered webhook” should indicate the Cisco CE device is able to reach out to the Appspace server.
+To verify if the macro has been deployed correctly, click Show History, and the message “successfully sent Http Post” should indicate the Cisco CE device is able to reach out to the Appspace server.

 The Cisco CE device should also appear in the device list in Devices, in the Appspace console.